dhollenbeck1/DaughterBoard_PayloadGCS/INSTALL.md

 		$ sudo nano /etc/rc.local

 - Write "sudo ./../home/pi/DaughterBoard/run.sh" in /etc/rc.local file before the "exit 0" line, then press Ctrl-X and Y to save
-- In the terminal run:
+- To install the RTC(realtime clock) module then follow this tutorial (https://learn.adafruit.com/adding-a-real-time-clock-to-raspberry-pi/overview) and type in the terminal:

 		$ sudo nano /lib/udev/hwclock-set